mdn/content/files/en-us/web/api/mediastreamevent/mediastreamevent/index.md

 ### Values

 - _type_
-  - : Is a {{domxref("DOMString")}} containing the name of the event, like `addstream` or `removestream`.
+  - : A {{domxref("DOMString")}} containing the name of the event, like `addstream` or `removestream`.
 - _mediaStreamEventInit_

-  - : Is a `MediaStreamEventInit` dictionary, having the following fields:
+  - : A `MediaStreamEventInit` dictionary, having the following fields:

     - `"stream"` of type {{domxref("MediaStream")}} representing the stream being concerned by the event.